ahmotek/QScore/README.md

 2. Maintainable and Reusable components;
 3. Performance;
 4. Pixel perfect;
+5. Functionality;

 ### Issues

 ### Not delivered
+Couldn't understand what 'Daily Discount' percentage was about.

-### UI Defects
+### Provided UI Defects for QA
-1. Heading Mobile content is different than Heading Desktop - used Heading Desktop and adapted to fit;
+1. Heading Mobile content is different than Heading Desktop - used Heading Desktop and adapted font size to fit;

 2. 'Online-Only' font-family is different between desktop and mobile (Myriad Pro on Desktop) - applied mobile version font-family (Quicksand)

-3. PSB styles are not pixel perfect but all 'unlogic' distances were sligtly aligned.

-4. Nice to have would be showing image of product on desktop by replacing existent one.
+3. On the PSB, distances between elements (mainly vertical margins) doen't follow a mathematical logic.
+It was sligtly aligned on the CSS side.

 ### Notes:
-1. Should use @import from google fonts and refactor CSS font-family value but google didn't API respond.
-Will check it later.
+1. Should use @import from google fonts but is creates FAUX while working.
+Fonts are locally loaded.
 ```
 <style>
 @import url('https://fonts.googleapis.com/css2?family=Quicksand:wght@400;500;700&family=Raleway:wght@300;400;700;900&display=swap');
 </style>
 ```
-2. Images from html are not being cloned to dist folder... :(
+2. Images from html are not being cloned to dist folder as well as the json file... :( (related to webpack configuration)

-3. When on desktop select 6 Jars option and the resize, 6 Jars should be selected.

-4. instead of innerHTML all slideItems could have injected each value of product.
+3. Instead of inserting all slide dynamic data via innerHTML, it should be added on exact node element.

+4. Max resolution tested = 1440px.
+Top-left image will probably require more responsive definitions on CSS for bigger screens.

+5. *Nice to have:* When selecting the desired product on destop, the existent image could be replaced by the choosen option.

 ### Time spent:
+Around 4 1/2 days in between:
-21 April - 2h for clone project base, refine webpack config and define basic variables to meet requirements;
+Setup and refine webpack, node and npm configurations; Define basic variables to meet requirements;
-22 April - html markup & styling - 75% done for the CSS work;
+HTML markup & CSS - 75% done for the CSS work;
+Cleanup files and review code.